GIVE

 First Christian Church

-Midwest Boulevard Christian Church*
+Midwest Boulevard Christian Church *

 First Christian Church

-Peachtree Corners Christian Church*
+Peachtree Corners Christian Church *

 First Christian Church

-First Christian Church (for their 150th Anniversary)
+First Christian Church (150th Anniversary)

 First Christian Church